Karneades/PackAttack/README.md

-# PackAtt&ck - List attacks against package repository
+# PackAtt&ck - List attacks against software packages

 PackAtt&ck is a list of various package manager attacks using two commons
 attacks: typosquatting and dependency confusion.